oidc-sweden/specifications/swedish-oidc-fed-profile.md

 <a name="prioritized-merge-logic"></a>
 ### 4.1.
 Prioritized Merge Logic

-This profile defines the prioritized merge logic tha can be used as the defined merge logic when merging policy operators.
+This profile defines the prioritized merge logic that can be used as the defined merge logic when merging policy operators.
-This merge logic proritize the most superior policy operator in a validated chain.
+This merge logic prioritize the most superior policy operator in a validated chain.

-This merge logic is defined as:

-> The merged policy operator takes the value of the most superior entity policy operator
+This merge logic is defined as: The merged policy operator takes the value of the most superior entity policy operator.

-Example: When a superior Entity Statement declares the policy operator `"policy_operator" : ["foo","bar"]`, but any subordinate Entity Statements declare a different policy operator value, the merged policy operator is `"policy_operator" : ["foo","bar"]` as declared by the most superior Entity Statement.
+**Example:** When a superior Entity Statement declares the policy operator `"policy_operator" : ["foo","bar"]`, but any subordinate Entity Statements declare a different policy operator value, the merged policy operator is `"policy_operator" : ["foo","bar"]` as declared by the most superior Entity Statement.